rawsashimi1604/sushi-gateway/README.md

 - [ ] Add more tests for each plugin
 - [ ] Finish up plugins
 - [ ] Add "enabled" field to plugins (common middleware for all plugins)
+- [ ] Add validation schema for each plugin, that is validated at config file load time
 - [ ] Add more tests for the proxy
 - [ ] Dockerizing proxy
 - [ ] Create kube deployment (helm)